Joooooools/Friendica-Addon/easycompose/README.md

-### Technische Details & Performance / Technical Details & Performance
+### Technical Details & Performance

--  **MutationObserver (Subtree)**:

--  *Deutsch*: Um programmatische Änderungen am Editor (z.
-B. durch Bildupload-Addons oder Drittanbieter-Plugins) sofort zu erfassen, überwacht ein `MutationObserver` das Eltern-Element des Textfelds.
-Mögliche Performance-Einflüsse bei dynamischen DOM-Änderungen werden durch ein hocheffizientes **300ms-Debounce** auf ein absolutes Minimum reduziert.

--  *English*: To reliably detect programmatic changes to the editor (e.g. from photo upload addons or third-party plugins), a `MutationObserver` watches the text area's parent element.
-Any potential performance impact during highly dynamic DOM alterations is significantly mitigated by a highly efficient **300ms debounce**.
+-  **MutationObserver (Subtree)**: To reliably detect programmatic changes to the editor (e.g. from photo upload addons or third-party plugins), a `MutationObserver` watches the text area's parent element.
+Any potential performance impact during highly dynamic DOM alterations is significantly mitigated by a highly efficient 300ms debounce.

--  **800ms Polling-Fallback**:

--  *Deutsch*: Ein Sicherheits-Intervall prüft alle 800ms nach Änderungen, falls externe Erweiterungen (z.
-B. Passwort-Manager oder Browser-Autovervollständigungen) den Text ändern, ohne Browser-Events auszulösen.
-Dieses Intervall läuft **ausschließlich bei geöffnetem Analyse-Panel** und vergleicht nur rohe Variablen, was die CPU-Last auf extrem langsamen Geräten minimiert.

--  *English*: A safety fallback interval polls for value changes every 800ms to capture programmatic edits (e.g. by password managers or auto-fill tools) that do not fire standard events.
-This interval is **strictly active only while the analysis panel is open** and performs only cheap string comparisons to ensure zero noticeable CPU overhead even on low-end hardware.
+-  **800ms Polling-Fallback**: A safety fallback interval polls for value changes every 800ms to capture programmatic edits (e.g. by password managers or auto-fill tools) that do not fire standard events.
+This interval is strictly active only while the analysis panel is open and performs only cheap string comparisons to ensure zero noticeable CPU overhead even on low-end hardware.